 To use the L option to specify page length, type a semicolon L (;L), followed by an equals sign and the desired number, after the command.
 For example, ;L=20 sets the screen length to 20 lines.

 The L option will affect all subsequent print commands until you sign off.
 To remove the L option, type semicolon L=0 (;L=0) or semicolon minus L (;-L) after a command.
-Type: PRINT DIAGNOSTICS;L The terminal will print 24 lines each time the user presses ENTER, until all the diagnostics have been printed.

-C PRINT DIAGNOSTICS;L
+1 Type: PRINT DIAGNOSTICS;L